 The immune system is generally considered nature's strongest weapon to fight disease.
 When the immune system is engaged, people are often able to entirely eliminate a disease or infection from the body.
 Using our deep understanding of the human immune system and our proprietary AI technology, we are able to mimic the human immune system in silico and predict whether the body will have an immune response to certain stimuli.
 Our predictive power relies on our ability to process and interpret vast amounts of data, a process known as computational immunology.
 Using our in silico AI models, we are able to transform such data into advanced algorithms that we believe can accurately predict cellular interactions within the immune system and identify the right targets that will stimulate a relevant response.
-To translate our predictions into product candidates, we test multiple delivery modalities and move the most promising forward.
-We believe this process allows us to discover new product candidates and move them into the clinic without expending time and resources on clinical development of product candidates that may ultimately fail to produce a therapeutic or prophylactic response.
+To translate the identified targets into product candidates, we test multiple delivery modalities and move the most promising forward.
+We believe this process allows us to discover new product candidates that may ultimately fail to produce a therapeutic or prophylactic response.